Jackdrakes/Jackdrakes/README.md

 -->

-* 🌍  I'm based in Trichy, India.
+* 🌍  I'm based in India.
 * ✉️  You can contact me at [saran332003@gmail.com](mailto:saran332003@gmail.com)

 ---